Siege of Derry: Introduction

 The "Glorious Revolution" overthrew James II, King of England, Scotland, and Ireland and replaced him with William of Orange, who landed in England on 5 November 1688.
 James fled to France in December.
 Louis XIV, King of France, received James well because he needed him and his supporters, the Jacobites, as allies in the Nine Years' War, which he had just started by investing Philippsburg on 27 September and declaring war on the Dutch Republic on 6/16 November.
 On 7 May 1689, Williamite England declared war on France, quite belatedly, as French officers and experts had already been fighting William's troops at Derry before that time.
-This siege is part of the Williamite War in Ireland, which in turn is a side-show of the Nine Years' War.
+This siege was part of the Williamite War in Ireland, which in turn is a side-show of the Nine Years' War.

 In Scotland, the privy council asked William to assume responsibility for the government in January 1689, and William and Mary were formally offered the Scottish throne in March.
 However, many Scottish people, especially among the Highland clans, had sympathies for the Jacobite cause.

 Ireland, however, was still ruled by Richard Talbot, Earl of Tyrconnell, whom James had appointed viceroy (i.e. Lord Deputy) in 1687.
 Tyrconnell was from an Old English (Norman) Catholic family.
 He had re-admitted Catholics to the Irish Parliament and public office, and had replaced Protestant officers with Catholic ones in the army.
 Tyrconnell, and Irish Catholics in general, stayed loyal to James and many Irish Protestants hesitated to declare themselves openly for William.
 Tyrconnell took action against those who did, and by November 1688 only the Protestants of Ulster were still resisting.
 Two Ulster towns, Enniskillen and Derry, were to become the focal points of the first stage of the Williamite war.

 Louis XIV had revoked the Edict of Nantes in 1685, which resulted in Huguenots fleeing to northern Europe and rekindled fears of persecution in Protestant communities.